MetOffice/forest-lite/docs/index.md

-Exploring a file locally can be convenient but sometimes a more useful approach may be to treat collections of data as single entities.
-In the context of Earth science such a collection could be an atmospheric simulation or observations from an observing network.
+Exploring a file locally can be convenient but sometimes a more useful approach may be to group the content of multiple files into a single collection called a dataset.

+In the context of Earth science a dataset could be an atmospheric simulation or observations from an observing network.
 As long as there are dimensions to support navigation, e.g. pressure level, time, parameter etc., then a user can explore it.

+!!! note
+    A dataset does not necessarily need to be on a local file system it could also be accessed remotely via an API.
+It all depends on how the driver responsible for the dataset can access the data.

 ### Generate a config file

-Init is a helper program to bridge the gap between using the `open` command and the `run` command which requires a config file.
+`init` is a helper program to bridge the gap between using the `open` command and the `run` command which requires a config file.
 Think of it as a helpful assistant who can write your config file for you.